Leah1977/MS1Project/README.md

-L S H Electrical
+# My first Milestone project - L S H Electricians

+## Welcome!

+### This site was built using [GitHub Pages] (https://pages.github.com/)/.

-This website provides information on an electrical service for Domestic and Commercial clients.
+#### This website provides information on an electrical service for Domestic and Commercial clients.

-We provide a range of services covering all your electrical needs.
+#### We provide a range of services covering all your electrical needs.

-This website demonstrates the services we provide and enables you to book a call out or request a quote.
+#### This website demonstrates the services we provide and enables you to book a call out or request a quote.

-UX
+## UX

-Strategy
+### Strategy

-This website is for owners of properties, residential or commercial who are looking to repair or update their electrics.
+#### This website is for owners of properties, residential or commercial who are looking to repair or update their electrics.
-I want to provide a service that is easy to navigate.
+#### I want to provide a service that is easy to navigate.
-Making it clear and quick to provide information and request a service.
+#### Making it clear and quick to provide information and request a service.

-User Story 1
+### User Story 1

-	I found myself constantly searching for a qualified electrician online but was unsure of what to ask for.
+#### I found myself constantly searching for a qualified electrician online but was unsure of what to ask for.
 I wanted to know did they meet all safety standards and was the work guaranteed.

-User Story 2
+### User Story 2

-	I needed an electrician for an emergency call out.
+#### I needed an electrician for an emergency call out.
 I wanted to find someone fast, efficient and reliable – quickly.

-User story 3.
+### User story 3.

-	We needed a qualified electrician to check our electrics and certify them all for insurance purposes.
+#### We needed a qualified electrician to check our electrics and certify them all for insurance purposes.
-I want to be able to go onto a website and leave with progress step.
+#### I want to be able to go onto a website and leave with progress step.

-Scope.
+### Scope.

-Essentials will include
+#### Essentials will include

 •	Call out
 •	Emergency
 •	Insurance
 •	Guarantee

-Skeleton:
+### Skeleton:

-I have used Balsamique to draw up 3 page wireframes for Mobile, iPad and Desktop.
+#### I have used Balsamique to draw up 3 page wireframes for Mobile, iPad and Desktop.
-I will design the website to adjust to differents sized screens to ensure optimum viewing.
+#### I will design the website to adjust to differents sized screens to ensure optimum viewing.
-I will make sure all links are active and working.
+#### I will make sure all links are active and working.

-Surface:
+### Surface:

-I will use the colors
+#### I will use the colors

-Black
-Silver
-Orange
+- Gold
+- Grey

+#### My Header and footer will use the two main colors

+ - Gold
+ - Grey

+### Typography

-I will use the fonts
+#### I will use the following fonts throughout the website for consistency in style.
+ * Roboto
+ * Exo
-Sans Serif as a back up
+ * Sans Serif as a back up
-And for my main font throughout the website for consistency in style.

-My Header and footer will use the two main colors Black and Silver